 a) IgM antibodies against viral capsid antigen (anti-VCA IgM) appear first and are detectable in 95% of patients with a primary infection.
 The titers increase rapidly within a few days of the acute phase onset and decrease to zero after 2 to 3 months.
 Anti-VCA IgG appear within a few days of EBV infection and persist for life.
 Anti-VCA antibodies are highly sensitive and specific for EBV infection.

-b) Antibodies against the early antigen (EA) develop within 2 to 4 weeks after the development of clinical symptoms and persist for 3 to 6 months.
+b) Antibodies against the early antigen (EA) develop later than anti-VCA IgG (within 2 weeks, peaking at 3-4 weeks) after the development of clinical symptoms and persist for 3 to 6 months; however, up to 30% of individuals may not have detectable anti-EA.

 c) Antibodies against Epstein-Barr nuclear antigen (EBNA) appear in the later phases of the disease, within weeks (3-6) of acute infection.
 These persist for life.